cricsion/Agentic-RAG/README.md

    streamlit run src/main.py
    ```

-2. **Chat with LinkMind:**
+2. **Chat with the Agent:**

    - Upon launching, you will find an interactive chat input.
-   - Enter a query and watch as the agent uses its integrated tools (web search, document extraction, and vector search) to formulate its answer.
+   - Enter a query and watch as the agent uses its integrated tool (web search) to formulate its answer.
-   - The agent process embeds a “chain-of-thought” style output making sure that each step is clear and it only finalizes its answer after all tool outputs are processed.
+   - The agent process embeds a "chain-of-thought" style output making sure that each step is clear and it only finalizes its answer after all tool outputs are processed.

 ## Technical Details